 Integrating personalized learning with assessment methods to prepare all students for academic and vocational success continues to be an important part of our instructional strategy to help all students, especially our unduplicated students and struggling student groups.
 Our work has progressed, as anticipated, in pace with our goals and actions.
 We have increased the percentage of students who have a Personalized Education Plan (PEP), including 100% of unduplicated students, students with special needs and students performing below grade level in mathematics and English language arts.
-One of our challenges has been finding time within the school day to review and update individual student PEPs on a consistent basis.
-In addition to the PEP, CUSD has made progress in aligning instruction and materials to the frameworks for ELA, mathematics, HSS and NGSS.
-CUSD provided ongoing professional development on CCSS, NGSS, and other adopted CA standards, and continued to support the new adoption of College Preparatory Mathematics (CPM) for grades 6-12 and Delta Education NGSS Foss Kits for grades TK-5.
-CUSD also continued to provide a broad course of study via core and elective course options in STEAM (Science, Technology, Engineering, Arts, and Mathematics), foreign language, and CTE was maintained.
+One of our challenges has been finding time within the school day to review and update individual PEPs on a consistent basis.
+In addition to the PEP, CUSD has made progress in aligning instruction and materials to the frameworks for ELA, math, HSS and NGSS.
+CUSD provided ongoing professional development on literacy strategies, MTSS, PBIS, restorative practices, social/emotional/behavioral strategies, mindfulness, educational technology and the ELD framework.
+CUSD has also continued to provide a broad course of study via core and elective course options in STEAM (Science, Technology, Engineering, Arts, and Mathematics), foreign language and CTE.
 Intervention services via elementary Academic Support and Enrichment (ASE) opportunities and secondary intervention courses, with accompanying data systems, were provided for most identified students.
-Lastly, with the restructuring of the Learning Department, CUSD was able to work with new department/grade level representatives to provide a variety of professional growth related to literacy, college and career readiness and data.
+Lastly, with a focus MTSS, CUSD developed a MTSS Committee comprised of teachers, administrators, TOSAs, counselors, and special educators to begin to develop a CUSD MTSS framework for each school site and for CUSD.
+This committee met monthly and became the trainers for site-specific work relative to MTSS.